Events and Shows – Future and Past

 The shows are primarily designed to be forward-looking, showcasing makers who are exploring new forms and new technologies.
 But it’s not just for the novel in technical fields; they feature innovation and experimentation across the spectrum of science, engineering, art, performance, and craft.

 Each event is a gathering of fascinating, curious people who enjoy learning and who love sharing what they can do.
 It’s a venue for Makers to show examples of their work and interact with others about it.
 Many makers say they have no other place to share what they do.
-DIY (Do-It-Yourself) is often invisible in our communities, taking place in shops, garages and on kitchen tables.
+DIY (Do-It-Yourself) is often invisible in our communities, taking place in shops, garages, and kitchen tables.
 It’s typically out of the spotlight of traditional art or science or craft events.
 The shows make visible the projects and ideas that we don’t encounter every day.